Experienced Child Custody Lawyers

 Child custody orders may always be modified.
 The parties cannot agree that they will not seek to modify or change the child custody arrangement in the future.
 The divorce court always retains jurisdiction to change its orders (IRMO Goodarzirad).

 Generally, the divorce court will only modify "final" child custody orders if there is a showing of a substantial change in circumstances between the date of the existing order and the current date (IRMO Montenegro).
 If the order is not final, the divorce court will base its decision relative to a modification on the best interests of the child.
+The parties cannot bind the family law court to follow a specific standard of review at future custody hearings.

 Examples of circumstances that may warrant a change in a child custody order include the following: